Independent Presbyterian Church in Kenya

 The Independent Presbyterian Church in Kenya was started in 1948 by missionaries of the Bible Presbyterian Church from the (United States).
 In 1962 a split occurred in the Bible Presbyterian Church, and in Africa the missionaries divided, the minority group separated became the Africa Evangelical Presbyterian Church.
 Since 1964 the church became independent.
 In 1984 a number of parishes left and separated from the denomination and organised themselves the same name of Independent Presbyterian Church in Kenya.

-Membership is 2,500 in 70 congregations in 2004.
+Membership is 1 million in 130 congregations in 2004.
 The church recognises the Apostle Creed, and Westminster Confession of Faith.

-According to the recent statistics it has 80 congregations and 4 Presbyteries Mwingi, Kakuyu, Nairobi and Ngomeni.